 - 1. A sampling method may be used as long as at least 10% of signatures are validated for all petitions and all signatures are validated for any petition found to be ineligible. - 2.
 All petitions will be available to any member of the community who wishes to examine them in the Office of the Assemblies, 109 Day Hall.
-Petitions may not be photocopied once submitted. - A candidate will be contacted within 24 hours of the petitioning deadline if her or his petition is deemed invalid.
+Petitions may not be photocopied once submitted. - 3.
 The Office of the Assemblies will notify candidates who fail to meet petitioning requirements prior to the scheduled announcement of candidates.

-Candidates must fulfill the following requirements during the semester of the election prior to the final day of voting, unless waived by the Director of Elections for extenuating circumstances:
+Candidates must fulfill the following requirements during the semester of the election prior to the final day of voting, unless waived by the Director of Elections for extenuating circumstances: # attend at least one SA meeting and register his or her attendance at that meeting with the Director of Elections; and, # apply online to serve on at least one committee of the SA.

-New requirement to attend SA meeting.

-- 1. Attend at least one SA meeting and register his or her attendance at that meeting with the Director of Elections. - 2.
-Apply online2 to serve on at least one committee of the SA